 When high levels of lipase are present in breast milk, scalding can be an effective method to deactivate the enzyme and improve the taste and aroma of the milk.
 Scalding involves heating the milk to a specific temperature without boiling it, which helps to break down the lipase and minimize its impact on the milk’s flavor.

 It’s important to note that scalding breast milk may result in a loss of some of its beneficial properties, such as certain enzymes and immune factors.
-However, the nutritional value of the milk remains largely intact, making it a viable option for mothers who want to improve the taste of high lipase breast milk.
-It is also important to adhere to heating and holding temperatures to not impact the taste, texture and aroma of the breast milk.
+However, the nutritional value of the milk remains largely intact, making it a viable option for mothers who want to improve the taste of high lipase breast milk.It is also important to adhere to heating and holding temperatures that do not impact the taste, texture, and aroma of the breast milk.
+Proper temperature controls can be challenging to not curdle or scorch the lactose sugars.

-Scalding is a viable way to nuetralize high lipase breast milk.
+Scalding is a viable way to denature high lipase breast milk.
 Scalded breast milk that is frozen still has 6-12 month recommendation freezer storage.
 Remember to consult with a lactation consultant or healthcare professional before scalding breast milk to ensure it is the right approach for your specific situation.

 Freeze-drying breast milk offers a viable solution to improve the taste and aroma of high lipase breast milk, ensuring that infants can benefit from the valuable nutrition it provides.
-This process not only helps to preserve the nutrients present in breast milk but also mitigates the effects of high lipase on the taste and smell, making it more palatable for the baby.
-Even for breast milk that has had extended freezer time and lipase exposure.
+This process not only helps to preserve the nutrients present in breast milk but also mitigates the effects of high lipase on the taste and smell, making it more palatable for the baby.Â

 The Freeze-Drying Process and Preservation of Nutrients

 Freeze-drying, also known as lyophilization, is a scientific method of preserving perishable substances, such as breast milk, by removing moisture while maintaining the integrity of the nutrients.
-During freeze-drying, the breast milk is first frozen and then subjected to a vacuum, where the frozen water molecules sublime directly from the solid state to the gas state without passing through the liquid phase.
-This process effectively preserves the structure of proteins, enzymes, and other essential components in the breast milk.
+During freeze-drying, the breast milk is first frozen and then subjected to a vacuum, where the frozen water molecules sublimate directly from the solid state to the gas state without passing through the liquid phase.Â

 How Freeze-Drying Affects Lipase Activity in Breast Milk

 Lipase, the enzyme responsible for breaking down fats in breast milk, can contribute to the unpleasant taste and aroma when present in high levels.
 However, freeze-drying breast milk can halt lipase activity, reducing its impact on the sensory qualities of the milk.
-This preservation technique helps to maintain the flavor profile of breast milk, making it more appealing to the baby.
-Sublimation of water also is known to help with the subtle taste and aroma notes of high lipase milk and can improve the overal taste and aroma.
-Freeze dried breast milk powder can also be used to fortify baby’s snacks and food.
+This preservation technique helps to maintain the flavor profile of breast milk, making it more appealing to the baby.Â

 Despite the challenges posed by high lipase levels in breast milk, there are practical methods available to ensure the best nutritional outcomes for infants.
 By understanding the role of lipase in breast milk and identifying high lipase levels through changes in taste and aroma, mothers can take necessary steps to mitigate its effects.